Employment & Support Allowance (ESA) Doctors Factual Report

-When you apply for Personal Independence Payment and complete your application form, you will provide the DWP with a lot of information about your health and the people that look after your health.
+When you apply for ESA and complete your application form, you will provide the DWP with a lot of information about your health and the people that look after your health.
 It should come as no surprise to learn that the DWP will still, in most cases, write to your doctor and ask for some more information.

 If the DWP decide they need more information your doctor will have been sent a "Factual Report" for completion, which means the DWP need further information about your medical condition(s) and the impact your condition(s) have on your day-to-day life in order to decide your claim.

 What information does the DWP ask for and is your doctor allowed to write whatever they want?